yelicoder/pluralsight-spring-aop/README.md

 ### Module20 @Around handle exception

 ### More
-* JointPoint: JointPoint is an argument for the advice.
-The advice can use JointPoint to get the following:
+* JoinPoint: JoinPoint is an argument for the advice.
+The advice can use JoinPoint to get the following:
   * getArgs(): Returns the method arguments.
   * getThis(): Returns the proxy object.
   * getTarget(): Returns the target object.